mnylen/pig/README.md

 * `up` - starts all daemons
 * `down` - stops all daemons

+## VERBOSE and NONINTERACTIVE

+If you want to get some logging out from pig, set `VERBOSE=true` environment variable

+If you don't want pty to be allocated for non-daemon containers, set `NONINTERACTIVE=true` environment variable

+For example:

+    VERBOSE=true NONINTERACTIVE=true pig up

 ## pig.json properties

 All containers must have the following properties: